Missouri approves Medicaid expansion; Parson, Galloway win

 Voter turnout during the 2016 presidential general election in Missouri was almost three times higher than turnout for that year’s August primary.
 Even in 2018, a record year for turnout during a primary, roughly 1 million more voters turned up at the polls in November compared to August.

-Local election authorities projected a statewide voter turnout of nearly 37% Tuesday.
+Local election authorities have projected a statewide voter turnout of nearly 37% Tuesday.

-Associated Press writers Margaret Stafford in Liberty, Missouri, and David A. Lieb in Jefferson City, Missouri, contributed to this report.
+St. Louis Circuit Attorney Kim Gardner, whose job performance has been lauded by some civil rights activists and criticized by President Donald Trump and other leading Republicans, faced a challenge from former homicide prosecutor Mary Pat Carl.